psf/bylaws/bylaws.md

 eligibility requirements for Contributing Members.

 **Section 4.9.
-Fellows.** To be eligible for membership as a Fellow, a member must be nominated by a Fellow of the corporation or a specially chartered Working Group, which nomination should be based upon certain criteria to be established by the Board of Directors and which criteria shall be designed to emphasize extraordinary contributions.
-Following such nomination, approval of two-thirds (2/3) of the members entitled to vote shall be required in order for a member to become a Fellow.
+Fellows.** To be eligible for membership as a Fellow, a member must be nominated by a member of the corporation or a specially chartered Working Group, which nomination should be based upon certain criteria to be established by the Board of Directors and which criteria shall be designed to emphasize extraordinary contributions.
+Following such nomination, approval of two-thirds (2/3) of the members entitled to vote, or two-thirds (2/3) of the members of the chartered Working Group shall be required in order for a member to become a Fellow.
 Upon election, a Fellow shall remain a Fellow for the remainder of such person's natural life, subject to any limiting provisions of this document.
 Fellowship does not continue